 As with other types of faucets, some high-arc varieties have different mounting or installation requirements than others.
 Check your kitchen sink for faucet-mounting holes.
 If it has three, for instance, look for a faucet that requires three or fewer holes.
 If your sink has no faucet-mounting holes, that means any configuration of high-arc faucet is possible for your kitchen since the faucet mounts to the countertop behind the sink.

 If your sink has faucet-mounting holes, the distance between the holes also matters.
-For instance, a sink that has three mounting holes with the outer holes set 8 inches apart center to center is designed for a faucet that also measures 8 inches center to center from one handle to the other.
+For example, a sink that has three mounting holes with the outer holes set 8 inches apart center to center is designed for a faucet that also measures 8 inches center to center from one handle to the other.
 In some cases, deck plates are available to cover unneeded holes if you choose a different type of faucet that requires fewer holes, such as a single-handled variety.
 It's generally best to choose the faucet configuration designed for your sink setup because then you won't have to deal with extra holes.

 If your countertop has holes in it from a faucet you're replacing, it's best to stick with the same hole configuration when choosing the new faucet, for much the same reason.

-High-Arc Faucets That Are Hands-Free
+Hands-Free High-Arc Faucets

 For a little something extra in a high-arc faucet, touchless or touch-activated features help save water while keeping the faucet fixtures clean.
 Both touch and touchless features are geared toward high-arc faucets in that the faucet height offers plenty of room for hand washing beneath the spout.
 While the touchless variety senses motion and turns the water on with no touch at all, the touch-activated type turns on when your wrist, arm or elbow touches a designated part of the faucet, such as the curved arc near the top of the faucet.